Inria-Empenn/narps_open_pipelines/docs/narps.md

 For each participant, the associated data (preprocessed volumes, confounds, brain masks, ...) is under :
 * `data/original/ds001734/derivatives/fmriprep/sub-*/func/`

+Some teams chose to use this pre-processed data directly as inputs for the statistical analysis, while other performed their own method of pre-processing.

 ### Task-related data